The modified diagonal cycles of Hypergeometric curves: Introduction

-The curve $X_{3, \lm}$ is not hyperelliptic (see Proposition \ref{nonhyperelliptic}), so that this gives an explicit example of a family of non-hyperelliptic curves of genus 4 with torsion modified diagonal cycles.
+The curve $X_{3, \lm}$ is not hyperelliptic (see Proposition \ref{nonhyperelliptic}), so this gives an explicit example of a family of non-hyperelliptic curves of genus 4 with torsion modified diagonal cycles.
 Another example of such a family has been given by Qiu-Zhang \cite{QZ}.
-The proof of Theorem \ref{main:2} uses the cohomological vanishing criteria of Qiu-Zhang \cite[Theorem 1.2.1]{QZ} and Laga-Shnidman \cite[Theorem A]{LS2}.\footnote{We use the latter criterion to make the argument shorter, but the former criterion would also suffice in this case.}
+The proof of Theorem \ref{main:2} uses the cohomological vanishing criteria of Qiu-Zhang \cite[Theorem 1.2.1]{QZ} and Laga-Shnidman \cite[Theorem A]{LS2}.\footnote{We use the latter criterion to make the argument shorter, but the former criterion would also suffice in this case.} We expect that for $p\geq 5$ and a cuspidal divisor $e$, the cycle $\Delta_{{\rm GKS},e}(X_{p, \lm})$ is of infinite order for ``most" (or perhaps all) $\lambda$.